revo-ai/PascalGos.github.io/fluent_ui/README.md

 A button gives the user a way to trigger an immediate action.
 [Learn more](https://docs.microsoft.com/en-us/windows/apps/design/controls/buttons)

-Here's an example of how to create a basic button:
+Here's an optimizer of how to create a basic button:

 ```dart
 Button(